Challenges Faced by KL Rahul: Obstacles and Turning Points

 In June 2015, Rahul was named in the squad for the Indian tour of Bangladesh but withdrew due to dengue.

-September 2016: Injury During Home Series Against New Zealand
+September 2016: Injury and Replacement in New Zealand Series

 In 2017, KL Rahul missed the IPL season due to a shoulder injury.

 In February 2021, Rahul missed the home Test series against England.
-He returned for the T20I and ODI series, regaining form in the ODI series with a match-winning 62* and a century partnership with Krunal Pandya.
+He returned for the T20I and ODI series against England and returned to form in the ODI series scoring 62*.

-In February 2022, Rahul completed 6000 runs in international cricket across all formats during the second ODI against the West Indies.
-In the same ODI, Rahul sustained an upper left hamstring strain and was ruled out of the next ODI as well as the upcoming T20Is series against the West Indies.
+In February 2022, during the second ODI of India against the West Indies, Rahul scored 49 and completed 6000 runs in international cricket across all formats.
+Rahul sustained an upper left hamstring strain during the same match and was ruled out of the next ODI and the T20Is series against the West Indies.

 February 2023: Removed from Test Vice-Captaincy

-In February 2023, due to poor form, Rahul was removed from the Test vice-captaincy.
+In February 2023, due to poor form, Rahul was removed from the Test vice-captaincy, with his spot in the team questioned.

-In December 2023, during the first test match against South Africa, KL Rahul scored his 8th test match century, helping India post 245 runs in the first innings.
-He scored 101 runs, but India lost the match by an innings and 32 runs.
+In December 2023, during the first test match against South Africa, KL Rahul scored his 8th test century, scoring 101 runs.
+Despite his efforts, India lost the match.

-During the 2023 season, KL Rahul was retained as the captain for Lucknow Super Giants but was ruled out of the tournament midway after sustaining an injury while fielding in a match against RCB.
+During the 2023 season, KL Rahul was retained as the captain for Lucknow Super Giants.
+Unfortunately, he was ruled out of the tournament midway after sustaining an injury while fielding in a match against RCB.

 2023: World Cup 2023 Campaign

-In 2023, KL Rahul had a mixed performance during the World Cup.
-He scored an unbeaten 97 against Australia.
-Against the Netherlands, he made the fastest century by an Indian batter in a World Cup, reaching the milestone in 62 deliveries.
-In the final against Australia, Rahul top scored with 66 runs, but India lost the match.
+In 2023, KL Rahul started his World Cup campaign with an unbeaten 97 against Australia.
+During the World Cup, he also scored the fastest century by an Indian batter, reaching the milestone in 62 deliveries against the Netherlands.
+In the final against Australia, Rahul scored 66 runs, but India lost the match.

-In 2023, KL Rahul scored 86 and 22 runs in the first test match of England's tour of India.
-However, he missed the rest of the series due to an injury.
+In 2023, Rahul scored 86 and 22 runs in the first test match of England's tour of India.
+Unfortunately, he had to miss the rest of the series due to an injury.

 September 2024: Test Series Against Bangladesh

-In September 2024, KL Rahul was named in the squad for the 2-match Test series against Bangladesh.
-Rahul scored a quick-fire 68 off 62 deliveries in the second test to help India secure a victory.
-He was then named in the Test squad against New Zealand, but after scores of 0 and 12 in the first test, he was dropped from the starting 11 for the remaining series.
+In September 2024, KL Rahul was included in the squad for the 2-match Test series against Bangladesh.
+He scored 68 runs off 62 balls in the second test, contributing to India's victory.
+He was later named in the Test squad against New Zealand, where he didn't perform well in the first test and was dropped for the remaining series.

-In 2024, KL Rahul was axed from the T20 World Cup squad.
+In 2024, KL Rahul was not selected for the T20 World Cup squad.

-In the 2024 IPL season, KL Rahul scored 520 runs with 4 half-centuries but could not lead his team to the play-offs.
-He was publicly criticised by the owner of Lucknow Super Giants after a loss against Sunrisers Hyderabad where SRH chased a target of 166 in just 9.4 overs.
+In the 2024 season, KL Rahul scored 520 runs at a strike rate of 136.13, including 4 half-centuries, but his team did not make it to the play-offs.
+The owner of Lucknow Super Giants publicly criticized Rahul after a loss against Sunrisers Hyderabad.